WeblateOrg/weblate/docs/admin/config.rst

 LOGIN_REQUIRED_URLS
 -------------------

-A list of URLs you want to require logging into.
+A list of URLs you want to require signing in.
 (Besides the standard rules built into Weblate).

 .. hint::